⚠️ NOTE: This guide is macOS and Linux only ( ✅). The software mentioned is NOT natively supported on Windows ( ❌) but can be used in WSL.

 Devbox relies on two files: devbox.json

 .
-You should decide what you want to do with these files:
+You should decide what you want to

 - If you’re a solo developer, commit them.